mgrzybek/observability-datahub-k8s-terraform/README.md

 Each resource is a terraform-based module:

 * [logs-splitter-logstash](https://github.com/mgrzybek/terraform-module-k8s-logstash-logs-splitter): deploys a logstash service that splits the logs.
-* [k8s-bucket-claim](https://github.com/mgrzybek/terraform-module-k8s-bucket-claim): creates s3 buckets using the Openshift storage operator.
+* [k8s-bucket-claim](https://github.com/mgrzybek/terraform-module-k8s-bucket-claim): creates s3 buckets using an ObjectBucketClaim.
-* [strimzi-operator](./strimzi-operator): installs the Strimzi Kafka operator using the Openshift marketpace (Operator Subscription).
+* [strimzi-operator](./strimzi-operator): installs the Strimzi Kafka operator using the Openshift marketpace or OperatorHub.io on Kubernetes (Operator Subscription).
 * [strimzi-cluster](./strimzi-claster): installs a Kafka cluster using the operator just installed before.
 * logs-to-s3: *in progress*, will be based on a Fluentd agent using Kafka and S3 modules.
 We need to create a custom container because this is not included in the official release.
 See https://github.com/mgrzybek/fluentd-kafka-s3-logs-archiver